 I have covered a number of areas that came up frequently during my travel consulting days, as well as general questions that I got by email and ended up putting together 29 of the more unique questions about travel to Costa Rica

-The reasons going to Costa Rica vary from going there on vacation whether that is for surfing, fishing or just a relaxing getaway.
-I also get a lot of questions about moving their or buying real estate.
-You can check out each one of those links for more detailed information on those particular areas.
+If you are traveling to Costa Rica for a specific reason such as surfing, fishing or about moving or buying real estate in Costa Rica You can check out each one of those links for more detailed information on those specific subjects.

 A valid passport is mandatory to enter Costa Rica.

 2. Do I need a visa to go to Costa Rica?

 Depending on your country of origin you may enter Costa Rica without a visa.
 USA, Canada and most European countries have this privilege.
 For more information please visit the Costa Rica Consulate Website